KasperskyLab/WinDbg-JS-Scripts/README.md

 You can load scripts by hand:
 1. Load JS engine first: .load jsprovider.dll
-2. Then load script: .scriptload <файл скрипта с полным путём>
+2. Then load script: .scriptload <script filename with full path>

 --or--